John-Kostick/vzome-sharing/_posts/2023-03-27-Phyllotaxis-Study-14-24-15.md

  - [data assets and more info](<https://github.com/John-Kostick/vzome-sharing/tree/main/2023/03/27/14-24-15-Phyllotaxis-Study/>)

 {% endcomment %}
-This is a study of [Phyllotaxis](https://goldenratiomyth.weebly.com/phyllotaxis-the-fibonacci-sequence-in-nature.html).
+This is about plant structure, called [Phyllotaxis](https://goldenratiomyth.weebly.com/phyllotaxis-the-fibonacci-sequence-in-nature.html).
 The model represents leaves branching out from a stem, at successive stages that are rotated about the stem by 137.52...° between stages, a close approximation to the division of the circumference of a circle by 𝜑, the "Golden angle."
 Scenes shows some aspects of the construction in vZome.

 A 3D design created in vZome.
 Use your mouse or touch to interact.